With summer winding down in Holdrege, now is a great time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can clean it by draining watered-down bleach through the tube to clean the line.
-Or you can replace the tube.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s moldy, you can sanitize it by flowing diluted bleach through the tube to clean the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Durable Service can make your system more efficient and help it last longer.
-We also provide practical service agreements, so you won’t forget to schedule your annual maintenance!
+Annual air conditioner maintenance from Durable Service can make your equipment more efficient and help it last longer.
+We also provide convenient service agreements, so you won’t forget to book your annual tune-up!